Cookies on the Attwoods website

 In terms of what deductions can be claimed the main rules are that the expenses must have been actually paid in the accounting period as well as being incurred wholly and exclusively for the purposes of the trade.

 As is the case with calculating taxable profits generally for a business no deductions are allowed for items which are of a capital nature such as the purchase of property.
 However, under the cash basis the costs of most plant and machinery can be included as a deduction.
-One key exception is the purchase of cars.
+One key exception is the purchase of cars but capital allowances would remain available.

 Relief for interest payments